-Especially the cliffside town of Oia is known around the world for its photogenic cliffside houses and spectacular sunsets.
+Especially the cliffside town of Oia is known worldwide for its photogenic cliffside houses and spectacular sunsets.
 This is where you’ll find many of the best Santorini cave hotels and Santorini cave villas.
 On the other hand, the capital of Santorini is Fira, built high atop a coastal cliff overlooking the sea and boasting beautiful white buildings.

 Why You Should Visit Santorini

-- Santorini is unquestionably one of the most romantic destinations in Europe, if not the entire world.
-Its photogenic whitewashed hillside villages are delightful to stroll through, while the views are exceptional.
+- Santorini is unquestionably one of the most romantic destinations in Europe if not the entire world.
+Its photogenic whitewashed hillside villages are delightful to stroll through, and the views are exceptional

 - In fact, those views on Santorini are so amazing they deserve their own bullet point.
 Especially the northern village of Oia is famous for its sunsets.
-You can watch the sun dip behind the Mediterranean Sea while enjoying a glass of local wine on your own private balcony.
+You can watch the sun dip behind the Mediterranean Sea while enjoying a glass of local wine on your private balcony

 - You can stay in a cave hotel in Santorini.
 Yes, you read that right.
 The volcanic rocks on Santorini’s hilly coasts are quite carvable—is that a word?—and many hotels feature cave rooms, suites, and apartments.
 They typically feature whitewashed, domed rooms and hallways, as well as private hot tubs and balconies.
-Staying in a Santorini cave hotel is one of the world’s greatest travel experiences.
+Staying in a Santorini cave hotel is one of the world’s most incredible travel experiences

-- It’s a place to really wind down and relax.
-Just because there’s relatively little to do here—especially when compared with Crete—Santorini is a phenomenal place to kick back with a good book, enjoy each other’s company, and simply sit and take in the epic views.
-Although it’s very “Instagrammable,” Santorini is also a top location for that “digital detox” we all need.
+- It’s a place to wind down and relax.
+Just because there’s relatively little to do here—especially when compared with Crete—Santorini is a phenomenal place to kick back with a good book, enjoy each other’s company, and sit and take in the epic views.
+Although it’s very “Instagrammable,” Santorini is also a top location for that “digital detox” we all need

 Reasons Not To Visit Santorini